-Kentucky's legendary distilling industry has a significant impact on the state's economy, producing 95% of the world's bourbon and contributing \$2 billion in gross state product while generating \$126 million a year in tax revenue.
-The Chamber strongly supports initiatives to protect and grow the iconic industry and is concerned that Kentucky has the third highest distilled spirits taxes of any open-market state in the country, behind only Alaska and Illinois.
-For Kentucky to maintain its dominance in the distilling industry, the General Assembly must revise burdensome tax policies that threaten to force distilling operations to move out of state and create an equitable business environment to attract the flourishing craft distilling industry to the Commonwealth.
+Kentucky's legendary distilling industry has a significant impact on the state's economy, producing 95% of the world's bourbon and contributing \$3 billion in gross state product while generating \$166 million a year in tax revenue.
+The Chamber strongly supports initiatives to protect and grow the iconic industry.
+For Kentucky to maintain its dominance in the distilling industry and attract new distilleries, the General Assembly must update the tourism and hospitality statues written before the Kentucky Bourbon Trail® was created to take advantage of the booming bourbon tourism industry.